alanw/Lutze/README.rst

 * Cross-platform code - tested on Windows, Mac and Linux.
 * Thread safe and multi-thread compatible.
 * Supports garbage collected objects and collections.
-* Can be used with raw pointers or managed pointers that assist collections.
 * Does not stop the (entire) world when performing collections.
 * Destructors called when objects are destroyed.
 * Works well with unmanaged objects.